 Summit Award.
 While the Pathfinder Award requires a member to lead an adventure, the Summit Award—Venturing’s highest—moves a young person into the role of servant leader.
 The Venturer will serve the crew as a leader—both formally and informally—and become a mentor to others.
 Additionally, Summit candidates are challenged to carry out a significant and valuable service project, where they will apply many of the lessons they have learned along the way.
 A crew’s program should be built upon a program of continuous, youth-led adventure, leadership, service, and personal growth.
 Each award level challenges Venturers to dig deeper into the question of who they are in order to truly develop and enhance their skills and confidence to complete the requirements.
 To the Summit Award recipient, servant leadership and community service are the cornerstones.

 TRUST Award.
 The TRUST (Tending, Respecting, Understanding, Serving, Transforming) Award helps Venturers learn about themselves, their communities, and religion and culture.
-It recognizes that trust is an essential part of relationships; that learning to trust is the challenge; and that learning to understand one another—especially those from different backgrounds and nationalities—represents a good start.
+It recognizes that trust is an essential part of relationships; that learning to trust is the challenge; and that learning to understand one another— especially those from different backgrounds and nationalities—represents a good start.
 The five core requirements are Tending Your Faith, Respecting the Beliefs of Others, Understanding Other Cultures, Serving Your Community, and Transforming Our Society.
 There are also 11 essential requirements of which nine must be completed.
-The crew Advisor or preapproved consultant must initial and date a Venturer’s Venturing Awards and Requirements book, No. 34784, when a requirement has been completed.
+The crew Advisor or preapproved consultant must initial and date a Venturer’s Venturing Awards and Requirements book when a requirement has been completed.

 The requirements for all Venturing awards require the work to be done as Venturers.
-For example, even though a young man earned the Backpacking merit badge as a Boy Scout, before he became a Venturer, he must pass the Ranger backpacking elective once registered as a Venturer.
+For example, even though a young person earned the Backpacking merit badge as a Scout, before becoming a Venturer, he or she must pass the Ranger backpacking elective once registered as a Venturer.
 Some requirements may call for certification such as Scuba Open-Water Diver, American Red Cross Standard First Aid, or BSA Lifeguard.
-Current certifications such as these may be used regardless where they were earned.
+Current certifications such as these may be used regardless of when they were earned.

 Venturers may receive multiple credit for requirements.
 In the above example, if the Backpacking merit badge was earned while the member was also a Venturer, the effort could also count toward the Ranger elective.
 Further, experiences such as the Red Cross Emergency Response course could be used for the Ranger first aid requirement and the first aid and lifesaving electives.
 Venturers may not receive multiple credit for something like a tabletop display or a presentation.
 These must be done separately and relate directly to each situation requiring them.

-Venturers who earned First Class rank as registered Boy Scouts or Varsity Scouts are qualified until their 18th birthday to continue with Boy Scout advancement.
-If desired, they may maintain multiple (dual) registration in a troop or team, and also in a crew, and work on ranks in either unit.
+Venturers who earned First Class when registered in Scouts BSA are qualified until their 18th birthday to continue with Scouts BSA advancement.
+If desired, they may maintain multiple (dual) registration in a troop and crew, and work on ranks in either unit.

-Wherever the member is registered, the Scoutmaster or Coach and crew Advisor decide, with the young man, who will oversee his advancement.
-If the Advisor does so but is unfamiliar with Boy Scouting, the district advancement committee should identify an experienced Scouter to assist.
-It is important for Venturing leaders to understand that Boy Scout advancement procedures must be followed.
+Wherever the youth member is registered, the Scoutmaster and crew Advisor decide, with the youth, who will oversee the Scouts BSA advancement.
+If the Advisor does so but is unfamiliar with Scouts BSA, the district advancement committee should identify an experienced Scouter to assist.
+It is important for Venturing leaders to understand that Scouts BSA advancement procedures must be followed.

 Since earning the Pathfinder Award, plan and conduct a service project as described in the Venturing Summit Award Service Project Workbook.
 Before you start, have the project proposal form from the workbook completed and approved by those benefiting from the effort, your Advisor, and another Venturer designated by your crew leadership.
-This project must be different from the one carried out for the Eagle Scout rank, the Sea Scout Quartermaster Award, or the Girl Scout Gold Award.
+This project must be different from the one carried out for the Eagle Scout rank or the Sea Scout Quartermaster Award.

 —Venturing Summit Award requirement 8